 We created the nifty infographic above for students and families, but this blog post will delve a little deeper into explaining this exercise.

 What is a Prism?

 Most people have seen or heard of a prism before, even if it is just in reference to something like a kaleidoscope (if you haven't seen a prism, just look at the image for the blog cover).
-Now, I don't claim to be a scientists, so I'm going to keep this very surface level.
+Now, I don't claim to be a scientist, so I'm going to keep this very surface level.
 When we think of light, we commonly think of the white light you might see through a window on a sunny day or the beam of light from a flashlight.
 This "white" light is actually a combination of several different colors of light that all have their own unique wavelengths.
 In the most simplistic terms, a prism bends light.
-When the light is bent, each of these different colors bends at a different angle based on it's wavelength.
-These different angles based on a the color's wavelength land in different locations.
-Thus, a single "white" light becomes a rainbowed array of refracted lights based on the colors wavelength.
+When the light is bent, each of these different colors bends at a different angle based on its wavelength.
+These different angles based on the color's wavelength land in different locations.
+Thus, a single "white" light becomes a rainbowed array of refracted lights based on the color's wavelength.

 (P.S.
 My apologies to all the scientists out there for my rudimentary explanation.)